 Electronics control system: The electronic boards allow to register the resistance variations of the sensors, their correct heating, their operating temperature, and permit as well to send the registered data in real time to the dedicated Web App through an internet connection.
 In addition, it allows communication and synchronization with an autosampler.

-A total number of 10 replicates for each sample (Carbonate AGR, Control AGR, Digestate FI, Agricultural Digestate, Sewage AeS, Untreated Sludge) for a total of 60 replicas were carried out.
-The analysis was conducted inserting a “pipe” into the collection sample bags using the S3 pump operated at 100 sccm to transport the sample to the sensor chamber
+A total number of 10 replicates of one minute each for all samples (Carbonate AGR, Control AGR, Digestate FI, Agricultural Digestate, Sewage AeS, Untreated Sludge) for a total of 60 replicas were carried out.
+The analysis was conducted inserting a “pipe” into the collection sample bags using the S3 pump operated at 100 sccm to transport the sample to the sensor chamber.

 2.2.
 Data analysis